 In Figure~\ref{fig:PCE2}, the left plot gives us the mean absolute error (MAE) in the prediction of state $I$ by aPCE as a function of the number of neighbors $N$ used to build the expansion.
-The error is computed as the mean absolute difference of the actual state $I$ as obtained by the SEIR model (considers the whole Laplacian and the test measurements), and the prediction we obtain by aPCE, when we use $N$ neighbors (input variables) to build it.
+The error is computed as the mean absolute difference of the actual state $I$ as obtained by the SEIR model (considers the whole Laplacian and the test measurements), and the prediction we obtain by aPCE.
 For PCE, we assume each state only depends on few neighboring nodes (omitting other nodes and edges), since considering more variables is computationally non-viable.
 We note that, the error reduces as we increase $N$.
 Increasing $N$ makes the graph more fine-grained, but also increases the complexity of the PCE model.
 In most situations, the complete contact tracing information/graph will be unavailable, and this result illustrates how our method performs with varying amount of information about the contact network.
 Similarly, to assess contact tracing information incompleteness, we can drop certain edges at random, depending on the participation rate, when we conduct the PCE analysis.

-In the right plot, we display the optimal testing prescription vector $w_t$ (rounded to $\{0,1\}$) we obtained by solving the optimization in~\eqref{eq:opt} for different regularization parameter $\lambda\in [1,0.01,0.0001]$.
-Simple $\ell_2$ norm functions were used for both $U(\cdot)$ and $D(\cdot)$ functions, and the Matlab CVX package~\cite{grant2009cvx} was used to solve the optimization problem.
-We first observe that, as we decrease $\lambda$, the cardinality of $w_t$, i.e., the no. of prescribed tests increases.
+In the right plot, {we give the cardinality of the optimal testing prescription vector $\vw_T$ obtained, i.e, the number of tests prescribed, as a function of the regularization parameter $\lambda$.
+The Matlab CVX package~\cite{grant2009cvx} was used to solve the optimization problem in eqn~\eqref{eq:opt} with functions as described before. } We first observe that, as we decrease $\lambda$, the cardinality of $\vw_T$, i.e., the no. of prescribed tests increases.
 We can choose an optimal $\lambda$ value based on the available budget.
-Moreover, we observe that the method prescribes testing for individuals with high uncertainty (individuals with high variance in the right plot of Fig.~\ref{fig:PCE}).
-Note that as no. of prescribed tests is increased, more individuals with high variance in middle plot are prescribed.
+Moreover, we observed that the method prescribes testing for individuals with high uncertainty (individuals with high variance in the right plot of Fig.~\ref{fig:PCE}).
 These results show that we can quantify the uncertainty in our model and prescribe appropriate testing.